 IBM investors didn’t like the news.
 The share price fell seven percent.

-IBM’s long-term survival may hinge on building a cloud empire to compete head on with Amazon, Microsoft and others.
-That’s worth a try and is a better choice than slow death.
+Long-term survival may hinge on building an IBM cloud empire to compete head-on with Amazon, Microsoft and others.
+That’s worth a try and is a better choice than a slow death.

 Once IBM has established a cloud empire, it can wrap its lucrative software and services back into these offerings.
-That way it can recover some of the lost margin.
+That way it can recover some of the lost margins.

-Bowing to investor’s short term dictates or shoring-up unsustainable business models doesn’t work.
+Bowing to investor’s short-term dictates or shoring-up unsustainable business models do not work.
 The smart move is to focus on creating products and services people want to buy.